Faizullah Khan: Further Extortion by British

 The British continued their pressure of extracting tribute form Rampur, Warren Hastings sent his close friend William Palmer to Faizullah Khan in June 1783.
 Demanding through Palmer that Faizullah Khan should pay a subsidy for the force of 3000 horse and further reimburse Awadh for the defection of Awadhi peasants to Rampur.
 Faizullah Khan initially refused, but under further pressure he eventually relented on, paying a lump sum of 15 lakh rupees to the British.

 Faizullah Khan astutely dealt with the British, occasionally refusing and occasional completely acquiescing to their demands.
 His endeavours to prevent war with the company and his efforts to maintain peace in Rampur for over 20 years, allowed him to lay the ground works of power for what would allow Rampur to violently challenge colonial domination in 1794 through the Second Rohilla War.

 Religion

-Faizullah Khan was a syed among the pashtuns and his family settled South Asia during the Mughal Empire.
-The pashtuns consisted of high-ranking soldiers and administrative elites of the Mughal Empire.
-Rampur State was one of the important Shia princely states with Awadh.
-Faizullah Khan was Sunni and wanted his son Muhammad Ali Khan to accept the same tradition.
+Faizullah Khan belonged to the Rohilla dynasty.
+His state would become one of the important Shia princely states, along with Awadh.
+Faizullah Khan was Sunni and wanted his son Muhammad Ali Khan of Rampur to accept the same tradition.
 However, due to the influence and teaching of Nawab Asaf-ud-Dauala, his eldest son accepted Shia creed.

-He was buried in a tomb near Eidgah Darawaza Rampur.